 - At the very bottom, click on “Disable inheritance.”

 - In a new window, “Remove all inherited permissions from this object.”

 4. Remove Software_Reporter_Tool.exe

-If the CPU is still loaded by the Software_Reporter_Tool.exe process, then it can be removed to prevent it from starting.
+If the Software_Reporter_Tool.exe process still loads the CPU, it can be removed to prevent it from starting.

 5. Block SRT via registry

 Step 1 .
 If, after the above methods, the Software Reporter Tool loads the processor, then we will block its execution through the registry.
 To do this, press Win + R and type Regedit to open the Registry Editor.
 In the registry, go along the path: